-- Current resume or curriculum vitae: suggested format is to amplify the five contractual categories, as illustrated in the following "Getting Your Materials Together" (see below) - Statement clarifying "primary professional function" as counseling or other. - Any letters which "credibly" evaluate your "relevant" participation in academia (be selective; don't overload). - Letter of appointment with special conditions, if any, such as university acceptance of a non-doctoral degree as equivalent to a terminal degree or special assignment or expectations.
+- Current resume or curriculum vitae: suggested format is to amplify the five contractual categories, as illustrated in the following "Getting Your Materials Together" (see page 6) - Statement clarifying "primary professional function" if not teaching. - Any letters which "credibly" evaluate your "relevant" participation in academia (be selective; don't overload). - Letter of appointment with special conditions, if any, such as university acceptance of a non-doctoral degree as equivalent to a terminal degree or special assignment or expectations.